H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Cobalt Strike/Initial Access/Client-Side System Profiler.md

 ### Check the Enable SSL box to serve the System Profiler over SSL.
 This box is disabled unless you specify a valid SSL certificate with Malleable C2.

+# Application Browser

+### To view the results from the system profiler, go to View -> Applications.
+This opens an Applications tab with a table showing all application information captured by the System Profiler.

+## Analyst Tips

+### The Application Browser has a lot of information useful to plan a targeted attack.
+Here's how to get the most out of this output:

+#### The internal IP address field is gathered from a benign unsigned Java applet.
+If this field says unknown, this means the Java applet probably did not run.
+If you see an IP address here, this means the unsigned Java applet ran.

+#### Internet Explorer will report the base version the user installed.
+As Internet Explorer gets updates--the reported version information does not change.
+Cobalt Strike uses the JScript.dll version to estimate Internet Explorer's patch level.
+Go to support.microsoft.com and search for JScript.dll's build number (the third number in the version string) to map it to an Internet Explorer update.

+#### A *64 next to an application means it's an x64 application.